 Once you have completed an Application To Adopt, an SCLRR representative will contact you.

 Puppies?
 SCLRR rarely has puppies under age 6 months in need of new homes.
 For that reason, we do not accept applications from families or individuals looking to adopt a puppy except when we have puppies available for adoption.
 Please check our available Foster Dogs below to see if we have puppies BEFORE APPLYING to adopt a puppy from SCLRR.
-In general, the best place to find a puppy to add to your family is your local animal shelter.
+In general, the best place to find a puppy for your family is your local animal shelter.